 Revise the text of clause 5 as follows:

-The concept of QKD network (QKDN) needs to be introduced by extending the point-to-point topology of QKD link to a multi-hop topology in order to share information-theoretically secure (IT-secure) keys between any user applications even when they are not directly connected via a QKD link.
+The concept of QKD network (QKDN) needs to be introduced by extending the point-to-point topology of QKD link to a multi-hop topology in order to share keys between any user applications even when they are not directly connected via a QKD link.

 …

-– The quantum relay scheme is the ideal solution to relay qubits to long distance but the required quantum memory and quantum repeater technology are currently not available.
+– The quantum relay scheme is the ideal solution to distribute quantum states over long distance but the required quantum memory and quantum repeater technology are currently under development and are not commercially available.

 …

 – A QKD link consists of a quantum channel and a classical channel.
-The quantum channel is a physical optical path that is only used to transmit qubits.
-The classical channel, which is used to exchange information such as key synchronization and key distillation, can be a conventional Internet protocol (IP) channel that is not necessarily optical.
+The quantum channel is a physical optical path that is only used to transmit quantum states.
+The classical channel, which is used to exchange information for key distillation, can be a conventional Internet channel that is not necessarily optical.

 6 Security considerations for QKDN